The Neonatal Intensive Care Unit (NICU)

 What is the neonatal intensive care unit?

-Some newborn babies will require care in a NICU, and giving birth to a sick or premature baby can be quite unexpected for any parent.
+Some newborn babies will require care in a NICU.
+Giving birth to a sick or premature baby can be quite unexpected for any parent.
 Unfamiliar sights, sounds, and equipment in the NICU can be overwhelming.
 This information is provided to help you understand some of the problems of sick and premature babies.
 You will also find out about some of the procedures that may be needed for the care of your baby.